Stay Informed with Our Investor Brief Series

 Grandparenting: Counting the Cost

 But it’s also a reality that grandparenting can come with a hefty price tag.
-Research conducted by AARP in 2019 determined that 94% of all grandparents provide some kind of financial support to their grandchildren at an average of $2,562 annually.
+Research conducted by the Senior List in 2024 determined that 96% of all grandparents provide some kind of financial support to their grandchildren at an average of $3,948 annually.
 At the time of the survey, it was reported that of the grandparents surveyed:

 Set up or contribute to a 529 Plan

-Education costs, as noted on the list above, is an area where grandparents often get directly involved.
+Education funding is an area where grandparents often get directly involved.
 Especially with the ballooning amount of student loan debt carried by millennial parents themselves, saving for their kids’ college becomes a bigger challenge every year, and many parents indicate that the help of grandparents is essential.
-Many grandparents utilize their state’s 529 plan, making gifts into a qualified account that grows tax-free until the child is ready for college.
+Grandparents can utilize their state’s 529 plan, making gifts into a qualified account that grows tax-free until the grandchild is ready for college.
 Funds from the plan can then be withdrawn tax-free to cover qualified expenses such as tuition, books, lodging, and other necessary outlays for higher education.

 Set up or contribute to a custodial account (UGMA/UTMA)